-I've trended towards bouldering a lot in recent years as many of our outcrops in the north of England are suited to short solos or boulders.
-As i've climbed on these more i've tried to eliminate the natural gaps i see for my generation to tackle.
-I'm partial to the odd trad route too but they have been of the short and hard variety again due to the crags.
-Now that i'm back in the lakes i might have a chance to get stuck into the proper mountain trad again if i can stay away from my pads for long enough.
+I have trended towards bouldering a lot in recent years as many of our outcrops in the north of England are suited to short solos or boulders.
+As I've climbed on these more I've tried to eliminate the natural gaps I see for my generation to tackle.
+I am partial to the odd trad route too but they have been of the short and hard variety again due to the crags.
+Now that I am back in the lakes I might have a chance to get stuck into the proper mountain trad again if I can stay away from my pads for long enough.

 - Refine the team by